OgGhostJelly/ogj-ferium/README.md

     https://github.com/OgGhostJelly/ferium/assets/60034030/857e8d27-372d-4cdd-90af-b0d77cb7e90c
   </details>

-- Upgrade all your mods to the latest compatible version in one command, `ferium upgrade`
+- Upgrade all your mods to the latest compatible version in one command, `ogj-ferium upgrade`
   - Ferium checks that the version being downloaded is the latest one that is compatible with the configured mod loader and Minecraft version
-- Download and install the latest version of your modpack in one command, `ferium modpack upgrade`
+- Download and install the latest version of your modpack in one command, `ogj-ferium modpack upgrade`
 - Create multiple profiles and configure different mod loaders, Minecraft versions, output directories, and mods for each

 ## Installation